Policies

 as context.environment.principal.client_app

-and specify the required values in the values
+.
+Specify the application types in the values

 nae